usgs/geomag-algorithms/docs/algorithms/Adjusted.md

-magnetic north upon installation at an observatory, meaning raw data is generated in heZ coordinates, where "h" is is the primary axis in a fixed reference frame, "e" is the secondary axis in this reference frame, and "Z" is the tertiary axis, which remains common for all reference frames discussed in this document.
+magnetic north upon installation at an observatory, meaning raw data is generated in heZ coordinates, where "h" is is the primary axis in a fixed reference frame, "e" is the secondary axis in this reference frame, and "Z" is the tertiary axis, meant to be vertically down.

 ![Magnetic Field Vectors in three coordinate systems](../images/figure.png)